-PIConGPU in 5 Minutes on Hemera
+PIConGPU in 5 Minutes on RoSi

 A guide to run, but not understand PIConGPU.
-It is aimed at users of the high performance computing (HPC) cluster “Hemera” at the HZDR, but should be applicable to other HPC clusters with slight adjustments.
+It is aimed at users of the high performance computing (HPC) cluster “RoSi” at the HZDR, but should be applicable to other HPC clusters with slight adjustments.

 See also